Upcoming Bangsamoro Parliament election: Background

-When the United Bangsamoro Justice Party (UBJP) was queried in May 2021 if they would participate in the not-yet-postponed Bangsamoro elections, they said that they were "ready" but expressed preference "there would be no election yet", so that they would keep focused on "the delivery of basic services" to residents of Bangsamoro.
+When the United Bangsamoro Justice Party (UBJP) was asked in May 2021 if they would participate in the not-yet-postponed Bangsamoro elections, they said that they were "ready" but expressed preference that "there would be no election yet", so that they would keep focused on "the delivery of basic services" to residents of Bangsamoro.
 The UBJP is an affiliate of the Moro Islamic Liberation Front, whose nominees form the majority of the Bangsamoro Transition Authority Parliament.